 If you're finding pee or poop anywhere other than your cat's litter box, it might be because they’re suffering from a medical condition.
-The first thing you should do is take your pet to the veterinarian.

 Urinary tract infection: If your cat is suffering from a UTI, there’s a good chance they’ll experience pain whenever they try to pee.
 This can cause them to develop a negative association with the place where they feel that pain — their litter box.
 As a result, they may seek out other places to pee.
 Treatment for a UTI generally involves antibiotics, and sometimes pain medication.